molgenis/PICALO/README.md

 PICALO is an expectation maximization (EM) based algorithm.
 Using an initial guess to start the optimization, PICALO identifies eQTLs that interact with this context (interaction eQTLs; ieQTLs) and subsequently optimizes this interaction.

 ### PICALO applied to a single eQTL
-Per sample the context value is adjusted to reduce maximize the log likelihood of the whole model (i.e. minimize the residuals) while maintaining the model parameters.
+Per sample the context value is adjusted to maximize the log-likelihood of the whole model (i.e. minimize the residuals) while maintaining the model parameters.
 The underlying assumption is that while the per sample context value might be noisy, the whole model captures the true interaction.
 Considering the case in which only one ieQTL is optimized, this results in all samples moving towards their genotype's regression line:

 ![Single ieQTL optimization example](https://github.com/molgenis/PICALO/blob/main/dev/general/presentation_scripts/videos/GraphicalAbstractPart1.gif)

-### Numerous eQTLs are inlcuded to prevent overfitting
+### Numerous eQTLs are included to prevent overfitting
-In practise however, PICALO applies this optimization over all ieQTLs simultaneously.
-This will result in a new vector that maximally interacts with the eQTLs.
+In practice, however, PICALO applies this optimization over all ieQTLs simultaneously.
+The optimal value is identified by modelling the log-likelihood function for different context values (x-axis) as a second-degree polynomial.
+By summing the polynomials, a new context value is identified per sample that maximizes the log-likelihood (i.e. minimized the residuals) over all ieQTLs.
+Repeat this for all samples and this will yield a new vector that maximally interacts with the ieQTLs.

 ![Double ieQTL optimization example](https://github.com/molgenis/PICALO/blob/main/dev/general/presentation_scripts/videos/GraphicalAbstractPart2.gif)

 ### Process is repeated to identify Principal Interaction Components
-Next, a new set eQTLs that interact with the optimized vector are identified over which the optimization step is repeated.
-This process repeats until convergence.
-The resulting vector is referred to as Principal Interaction Components (PICs), which maximally affect eQTL effect-sizes.
+This process is then repeated using the optimized vector as input and reoptimized over an updated set of ieQTLs.
+Generally, with every iteration the number of ieQTLs increases.
+Shown below is that after a limited number of iterations an optimum can be reached.
+Once converged, the resulting vector is referred to as Principal Interaction Components (PICs).

 ![EM looping example](https://github.com/molgenis/PICALO/blob/main/dev/general/presentation_scripts/videos/GraphicalAbstractPart3.gif)

-Finally, multiple PICs are identified by removing the previous PICs and repeating the proces.
+Finally, multiple PICs are identified by removing the previous PICs and repeating the process.

 ## Prerequisites